How to Write Script Coverage (FREE Script Coverage Template)

 Quality can get you to the top, but dollar signs can get you further.

-Companies are employing script readers to find the projects that can make money.
-If you want to take a look at script coverage example, check out this one from Hollywood Script Express.
-It’s a great script coverage PDF.
+Companies are employing script readers to find projects that can make money.
+If you want to take a look at prime example, check out this one from Hollywood Script Express.

-Now that you understand script coverage, check out or template to help you get started.
+Now that you understand coverage, check out or template to help you get started.

 Script Coverage Template

-If you’re learning to write script coverage or considering becoming a script reader full time, you’re going to need
+If you’re learning to write coverage, script analysis, or considering becoming a script reader full time, you’re going to need this.

 Screenplay Title - This is self-explanatory